annaesvensson/yellow-generate/README.md

     Title: Example page
     Build: exclude
     ---
-    This page is not included in a static website and cache.
+    This page is not included in a static website.

 Overview of available commands: